 On one hand, the relocating parent has the right to live a full life as a sovereign individual.
 On the other, non-custodial parents have a right to be heard during major changes regarding their children.
 Wisconsin family law statutes are steadfast in balancing the accountability and personal liberty of its residents.

-How Far Can a Parent Move While Having Joint Custody in Wisconsin?
+How Far Can You Move If You Have Joint Custody in Wisconsin?

 Wisconsin does not allow custodial parents to move the children away from the other parent by over 100 miles.
 Approval to move the child further than this distance requires court approval.
 Lawmakers revised our state's parental relocation codes to: